addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

     this.$el.html( this.todoTpl( this.model.attributes ) );
     // $el here is a reference to the jQuery element
     // associated with the view, todoTpl is a reference
-    // to an Underscore template and the attributes property
+    // to an Underscore template and model.attributes
-    //  returns an object containing the model's attributes
+    // contains the attributes of the model.
     // Altogether, the statement is replacing the HTML of
     // a DOM element with the result of instantiating a
     // template with the model's attributes.